 As per the aforementioned research findings, the hair plucked from the donor site should preserve and potentially increase the density of hair in this area.
 Any hair loss from plucking is reportedly 'minimal with a 30% growth rate for the total hair plucked', according to a Hairline International press release.

-Whilst there is no mention of hair cloning in the information provided by Hairline, stem cell research has been on-going into using hair multiplication methods to address genetic hair loss.
+Whilst there is no mention of hair cloning in the information provided by Hairline, stem cell research has been on-going into using hair multiplication methods to address genetic hair loss

 have been investigating similar methods to the Hair Multiplication Transplant but, instead of implanting 'enriched' hairs, they are looking into ways of multiplying the hair's stem cells so that more can be created in vitro.

 Whilst this new form of transplant is possible in India, and RepliCel has advised it is aiming to have all trials complete by 2016, there are already two well-established, clinically-proven hair loss treatments

 for many Belgravia clients.
 As this type of hair loss is progressive, it is best to be as proactive as possible should you wish to treat it, so waiting for new developments - especially when there are promising alternatives already available - may prove counterproductive.